API Documentation: Chain

-Chain is a data structure that allows constant time prepending and appending.
+Chain is an immutable sequence data structure that allows constant time prepending, appending and concatenation.

 List is a great data type, it is very simple and easy to understand.